ari-party/filebin.js/readme.md

 })

-// If you would log promise, it would return:
+// If you would log 'promise', it would return:
 {
     bin_url: 'https://dev.filebin.net/...', // String
     file_url: 'https://dev.filebin.net/.../...', // String